Travel To Historic Newburgh In The Kingdom Of Fife, Scotland

 The origin of the legend of the bear goes back to the time of Arthur and the round table.
 One of his knights was Arthgal whose name in the British language was Arsh meaning bear.
 The ragged staff is attributed to Morvidus, an earl of the same family who slew a giant with a young tree which he had pulled up by the roots.

-Westwood's Directory for the counties of Fife & Kinross published 1862.
+An extract from Westwood's Directory for the counties of Fife & Kinross published 1862.

 "Newburgh parish forms the boundary of the county at its northwest corner.
 It is bounded by the River Tay, Abdie, Abernethy, Auchtermuchty and Collessie.
 The parish enjoys good seaward communication through the port of Newburgh, is traversed by the turnpike road from Cupar to Perth, and has a station on the Perth fork of the E P & D Railway.